Cheng Wing Kwong: Teaching and influence

 From 1948 to 1952, Cheng taught Wu’s Taiji at the South China Sports Association in Hong Kong.
-In 1952, Master Cheng Wing Kwong established the Wing Kwong Taiji Academy in Causeway Bay, Hong Kong, to promote Wu’s style Taijiquan.
+In 1952, Master Cheng Wing Kwong established the Wing Kwong Taiji Academy in Causeway Bay, Hong Kong, to promote Wu Style Taijiquan.

 In 1962, he was invited by the Ching Wu Martial Arts Club in Malaysia to teach Wu's Taiji at the Club.
 For around five years, he trained many Taiji lovers from both Malaysia and Singapore; many of them later became well-known Taiji masters.

 Cheng had learned Xingyiquan and Baguazhang from Sun Lutang or one of his students before studying Taijiquan and had added several of Sun's methods to the training.
-Some martial artists in Cheng's lineage, especially those who learned from disciple Woo Hsing teach this.
+Some martial artists in Cheng's lineage, especially those who learned from his disciple Woo Hsing teach this.

 Cheng had learned Qigong/Neigong in several lineages of Alchemy before meeting Wu and had written a book on the old stationary forms of Yijinjing and Xianjia Baduanjin.